platypeeps/www_platypeeps_com/content/english/_index.md

 ############################ Banner ##################################
 banner:
   enable : true
-  title : "Give Your customers human feeling touch **Like Never Before**" content : "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, seddiam nonumy eirmod tempor invidunt ut labore et dolore magna" image : "images/screenshots/banner-shot.png"
+  title : "This is a test site to experiment!!!
+No actual product here!" content : "Personal experimentation and evaluation of technologies..." image : "images/screenshots/banner-shot.png"
   video:
     enable : true